1. Home

 If you were a drug, what drug would you be?

-A very silly question, yet it tests your ability to think quickly and critically.
-Undoubtedly, you will be blindsided by odd questions or requests, and you need to show that you can control your emotion, stay composed, and still utilize your knowledge.
+It is a very silly question, yet it tests your ability to think quickly and critically.
+Undoubtedly, you will be blindsided by odd questions or requests, and you need to show that you can control your emotions, stay composed, and still utilize your knowledge.

 You’re going to spend a year on a deserted island and can only take 3 medications.
 Which drugs do you take?